riemann/riemann/SECURITY.md

 We're extremely grateful for security researchers and users that report vulnerabilities to Riemann.
 All reports are thoroughly investigated by the maintainers.

-To make a report, you can also email the private security@riemann.io list with the security details.
+To make a report, you should email the private security@riemann.io list with the security details.

 ## When Should I Report a Vulnerability?